ircwaves/Py6S/README.rst

 Py6S was described in a `journal article <https://py6s.readthedocs.org/en/latest/publications.html>`_ which should be referenced if Py6S is used for producing outputs for a scientific report/publication.

 This project was written as part of my PhD at the University of Southampton.
-The code is open-source, released under the LGPL license, and is available at `Github <http://github.com/robintw/py6s>`_.
+The code is open-source, released under the GNU General Public License - version 3 (GPLv3), and is available at `Github <http://github.com/robintw/py6s>`_.

 I'm very interested in receiving feedback, bug reports and feature suggestions, so please email me at robin@rtwilson.com.